Updated April 9, 2019

 Costs for connectivity services

-AWS and GCP both charge for VPN services at an hourly rate.
+AWS and Google Cloud both charge for VPN services at an hourly rate.

-GCP and AWS charge a monthly fee per port for their direct private connectivity services: Direct Connect on AWS, and Dedicated Interconnect and Partner Interconnect on GCP.
-Both GCP and AWS provide discounted egress bandwidth through those services.
+Google Cloud and AWS charge a monthly fee per port for their direct private connectivity services: Direct Connect on AWS, and Dedicated Interconnect and Partner Interconnect on Google Cloud.
+Both Google Cloud and AWS provide discounted egress bandwidth through those services.
 Partner connections require separate costs that are paid directly to the partner.

 Direct Peering or Carrier Peering.
-GCP doesn't charge for these services, but partner charges apply for Carrier Peering.
+Google Cloud doesn't charge for these services, but partner charges apply for Carrier Peering.

 CDN Interconnect.
-GCP doesn't charge for this service, but partner CDNs set their own rates and charge customers directly.
-With CDN Interconnect, GCP offers a discount over internet egress rates for traffic towards CDN partners.
+Google Cloud doesn't charge for this service, but partner CDNs set their own rates and charge customers directly.
+With CDN Interconnect, Google Cloud offers a discount over internet egress rates for traffic towards CDN partners.

-Both GCP and AWS charge based on the amount of data generated.
+Both Google Cloud and AWS charge based on the amount of data generated.

 A DNS service translates human-readable domain names to IP addresses that servers use to connect with each other.
-Managed DNS services, such as Amazon Route 53 (AWS) and Cloud DNS (GCP), offer scalable, managed DNS services in the cloud.
+Managed DNS services, such as Amazon Route 53 (AWS) and Cloud DNS (Google Cloud), offer scalable, managed DNS services in the cloud.

 Cloud DNS and Amazon Route 53 have the following similarities: